dispersionlab/gitshow3/score3.md

 ## Score:

-Play the synth by flipping the range switches on the rampage module
+Play the synth by only using the following paramters:

+- flipping the range switches on the rampage module
+- flipping the UNI/BI switches on LFO-1 and LFO-2